 If you find air leaks throughout your home, use the Department of Energy’s tips for sealing leaks.

 - Inspect exterior corners, making sure the materials match up perfectly and there are no gaps

 - See if there are cracks or holes around outdoor water faucets

 - Make sure siding is aligned accurately with windows and chimneys

-An at-home energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
-Contact Chief / Bauer Service Experts Heating & Air Conditioning in Champaign for a professional energy assessment at .
+An at-home energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, bring in a professional.
+Experts can do a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and share information on how best to fix them for maximum energy efficiency.
+Contact Chief/Bauer Service Experts in Champaign for a professional energy assessment at 217-689-2469.